RobinGeurts3007/gettingandcleaningdata/README.md

 This repo is part of my submission for assignment 4 of the course 'Getting and Cleaning Data' from Coursera.
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.

+The assignment was to be completed with a particular data set collected from the accelorometers from the Samsung Galaxy S smartphone.

 ### The assignment
 * Download and unzip the file containing the data.